 If retained to handle your case, we will negotiate directly on your behalf with the insurance company.
 When necessary to protect our clients’ interests, we take cases to court.
 Our record of results demonstrates our capacity to handle complex personal injury claims and our commitment to the people we serve.

-To contact a North Carolina back or neck injury attorney at the Law Offices of Wade E. Byrd, call 910-323-2555 or contact us by e-mail.
+To reach a North Carolina back or neck injury attorney at the Law Offices of Wade E. Byrd P.A., call 910-779-3135 or contact us by email.
 We are pleased to offer a free consultation.
 We handle all personal injury cases on a contingency fee basis, so you pay no fees to us unless we recover compensation for you.